deNBI/cloud-portal-client/README.md

 ~~~

 #### Configuration
 You can configure your client either by placing the config.yml in the VirtualMachineService/config folder or by providing the --config parameter when the client starts.
-You can view all exiting parameters in the [yaml file](VirtualMachineService/config/config.yml).
+You can view all existing parameters in the [yaml file](VirtualMachineService/config/config.yml).

 ##### Gateway